Modeling racial/ethnic differences in COVID-19 incidence with covariates subject to non-random missingness: Simulation study

-We made boxplots of bias for each parameter across all simulation runs.
-We used the posterior mean from each model as the estimator for each estimand $\theta$, or $\hat{\theta} = \Exp{\theta}{\theta | Y}$, and calculated bias as
+We made boxplots of bias for each parameter across all simulation runs $S$.
+We used the posterior mean from each model as the estimator for each estimand $\theta$, or $\hat{\theta} = \Exp{\theta}{\theta | Y}$, and calculated bias for a simulation run $s$ as